The Erd\"os-Sz\"usz-Tur\'an distribution for equivariant processes: Introduction

 \subsection{History}

 This circle of problems has a long history, starting with the original paper of \EST~\cite{EST}.
 There, in addition to posing the problem of the limiting probability of $P(\est(A, c, N)>0)$ (they denoted this putative limit as $f(A, c)$), they showed that for $A \le \frac{c}{1+c^2}$, that the limit existed and Subsequently Kesten~\cite{Kesten} showed that the the limit exists under the assumption $Ac \le 1,$ and this assumption was removed by Kesten-Sos~\cite{KestenSos}.

-Explicit formulas for $f(A, c)$ were computed much more recently independently by Boca~\cite{Boca} and Xiong-Zaharescu~\cite{XZ}, who also considered localizing $\alpha$ to smaller intervals.
-Our results offer a significantly more refined picture of $\est(A,c)$ and $K(A)$, yielding the limiting distribution (not just the probability of positivity) of both random variables in both this setting and in a variety of other geometric and number theoretic contexts, and our methods can localize $\alpha$ to even \emph{shrinking} intervals (\S\ref{sec:measures}).
-Recently, related results have been studied from the point of view of deviation of ergodic averages for toral translations, see Dolgopyat-Fayad~\cite{DF, DF2} for intriguing distributional results from this perspective.
-Our perspective is inspired by the work of Marklof-Str\"ombergsson~\cite{MS, MSquasi}, who gave several beautiful applications of homogeneous dynamics to understanding the fine scale statistics of point sets.
+We were introduced to this problem by Boca, Zaharescu, and Heersink (who has studied the problem of finding approximates with appropriate congruence conditions~\cite{Heersink}).
+Their methods, number theoretic in nature, yield explicit formulas for $f(A, c)$ (computed independently by Boca~\cite{Boca} and Xiong-Zaharescu~\cite{XZ}), and they also considered localizing $\alpha$ to smaller intervals.

+Our results offer detailed information on the distributions of the random variables $\est(A,c)$ and $K(A)$, yielding the limiting distribution (not just the probability of positivity) of both random variables in both this setting and in a variety of other geometric and number theoretic contexts, and our methods can also localize $\alpha$ to even \emph{shrinking} intervals (\S\ref{sec:measures}).

+Our results on the Kesten distribution were anticipated by Marklof~\cite[Theorem 4.4]{Marklof}, thought at the time he was not aware of Kesten's question.
+Marklof-Str\"ombergsson~\cite{MS, MSquasi} have given several beautiful applications of homogeneous dynamics to to statistical physics via understanding the fine scale statistics of point sets.